magento/devdocs/guides/v1.0/architecture/view/design-abstract.md

 The "look and feel" defined in design abstractions might be determined by the purpose of pages or merely by design requirements.

-For example, `page_three_column` is a design abstraction which defines a three-column layout for a page.
-Which can be illustrated like this:
+For example, `page_three_column` is a design abstraction that defines a three-column layout for a page.
+Example:

 <p><img src="{{ site.baseurl }}common/images/view_da.png" alt="Three column layout"></p>